Hip Chick Farms

-Hip Chick Farms is a poultry farm in Sonoma County, California.
-Run by Jen Johnson, the farm produces products made from ethically-raised chickens raised on a nearby Sonoma County, California farm.
-The co-owners and married couple, focus on making frozen chicken dinners with items such as spicy wings, chicken meatballs and nuggets.
+Hip Chick Farms is a poultry company in Sonoma County, California that produces products made from chickens that it says are humanely raised.
+The company makes frozen chicken dinner items including spicy wings, chicken meatballs and nuggets.

 Founded in 2011, Hip Chick Farms received some help from the Sonoma County Loan Fund to kick start the company, and again in 2014 to print new packaging with an additional loan from Whole foods for the rebranding.
 The revamp of the packaging from plastic tubs to boxes led to a 500% increase in sales.
-The duo also started a KickStarter campaign which raised them $25,308 from 114 different donors.